MSW Online Option

 Are there any geographical restrictions on who can apply to the program?

 There are no restrictions for Oregon residents.
-Students from outside Oregon can review the information on State Authorization for online courses by clicking here, as some restrictions may apply.
-Out of State students will be charged nonresident tuition.
+Students from outside Oregon can review the information on State Authorization for online courses, as some restrictions may apply.
+Out-of-state students will be charged nonresident tuition.

 Will I ever have to come to the Portland campus?

-Yes, students will be expected to come to the Portland campus for 3-day intensives (Thursday – Saturday) at the beginning of each year (late September).
+Yes, students will be expected to come to the Portland campus for 2-day intensives (Friday and Saturday) at the beginning of each year (late September).
 These intensives will allow for community building between students and faculty and allow for some face-to-face instructional time and assessment of student learning.

 What Technology is needed to participate?